 Hello!
 My name is Pauline and I am a second year Epidemiology MPH student at Rollins.
 I was born and raised in Grand Rapids, Michigan and graduated from the University of Michigan (Go Blue!) in 2016 with a degree in Women’s Studies.
 After I graduated from U of M, I spent a year doing an AmeriCorps program where I was teaching math to 7th graders in Newark, New Jersey.
 I decided to come to Rollins to pursue my MPH because since the first time I visited there was no question that it was the place for me.
 I’ve met so many amazing faculty, staff, and fellow students who inspire me each and every day.
 There are endless opportunities here and so many connections to be made in any area of interest.
-My interests are focused on infectious diseases as well as maternal and child health.
+My interests are focused on infectious diseases, specifically TB and HIV, and women’s health issues.
+Additionally, though I’m not a Global Epidemiology student, I have been able to gain global experience during my time at Rollins.
+I spent my summer working on a drug-resistant TB research study in South Africa, which was considered a GFE project and counted as my practicum.
 Since I moved to Atlanta, I have fallen in love with this city (and its weather).
 There is so much to do and countless places to explore.
 I enjoy riding my bike through neighborhoods, finding new coffee shops to study at, and trying new restaurants around the city.
 Please feel free to reach out to me with any questions about my experience at Rollins!

 Hi everyone!
 My name is Jennifer and I am a second year MPH student in the Epidemiology department.
 I graduated from the University of Southern California (the real USC!) with a B.S. in Health Promotion and Disease Prevention Studies and a minor in Natural Sciences.
 After graduation I worked for a year and a half as an Admin Specialist for the Biomedical Informatics Program at UCLA and then went abroad and taught English and Science in Thailand and Colombia.
 I found my way back stateside and began working as a medical scribe in the emergency room of a hospital in an underserved area of Los Angeles and finally made my way down to Atlanta to pursue my MPH.
 My varied experiences shaped my interest in public health, especially on a global scale.
 The great thing about Rollins is the vast amount of opportunities available to do research and gain work experience with renowned faculty or with nearby organizations like the CDC in virtually any public health topic that interests you.
 My interests lie in WASH and infectious diseases and I am confident my time at Rollins will set me up for success in this sector.
 When not focusing on trying to get As and finding ways to go on vacays, I like to hunt for the best brunch places in Atlanta and concerts around the city.
 Feel free to contact me with any questions you might have about Rollins or the city of Atlanta in general!